kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP proposes a new `AsyncPostFilter` extension point to enhance the scheduling throughput in the failure scenarios by decoupling the API calls for the preemption from the scheduling cycle.
+This KEP proposes decoupling the API calls for the preemption from the scheduling cycle, to enhance the scheduling throughput of the scheduling failure scenarios.

 ## Motivation